Erick7451/Sabine-Cluster/README.md

 ```

-if we look hard enough, we can see some differences such as the **TotalCPUs**, however, let's make the differences more clear by using process substitution
+if we look hard enough, we can see some differences such as the **TotalCPUs**, however, let's make the differences more apparent by using **process substitution**
 ```linux
 [eeplater@sabine ~]$ diff <(scontrol show partition | grep 'PartitionName=batch' -A 11) <(scontrol show partition | grep 'PartitionName=volta' -A 11)
 1c1